Danish Atlas Khan

-Danish Atlas Khan (born 2 January 1994, in Peshawar) is a top professional squash player from Pakistan.
+Danish Atlas Khan (born 2 January 1994, in Peshawar) is a professional squash player from Pakistan.
 He is the recipient of one of Pakistan's highest civil award, the Tamgha-e-Imtiaz (Medal of Excellence).
 During his squash career, he has won an overall 71 medals for Pakistan, including 35 gold, 20 silver, and 16 bronze medals.
 He is the nephew of former World Squash Champion Jansher Khan.

 Family

 Danish Atlas Khan comes from a family of squash champions.
 His family has dominated World Squash for 40 years and has won 15 World Championships titles for Pakistan.
 He is the son of former world team squash champion Atlas Khan and the nephew of former world squash champion Jansher Khan.
 His father serves as his coach.

 Career

 Danish Atlas Khan is Asian Games Gold Medalist in the team event in Guangzhou, China 2010.

 He is the youngest ever Asian Games Gold Medalist athlete, at the age of 16, where Pakistan won a squash Gold Medal in Asian Games after a gap of 12 years.

 He was a bronze medalist in World Junior Championship in 2012 and achieved his career-high ranking of World # 3.

 He also won the silver medal at the 2010 World Junior Team Championship, where he was the Pakistan national team's captain.

 Danish Atlas Khan is 5-time Asian Squash Champion, he also won the silver medal in the 2016 South Asian Games.

 He is two-times Asian Junior Individual Champion (2011 & 2012) and became the #1 junior squash player in Asia.

 Khan has been a 14-time national gold medalist.